 How many times have you heard yourself or someone else say, that if they only had this one thing…

 …one opportunity, one experience etc. in their life they’d be happy.
 Only to watch them barely stop to absorb it when they do finally get it.
 Barely absorb the experience when it finally presents itself, because mentally they have started to move on to the next thing they need, want, desire, the next thing that will make them happy, in the future.

-And there is nothing wrong with wanting more, there is nothing wrong with stretching yourself to grow and expand, to want more from your life, sometimes it’s good to want more!
-But don’t short change yourself the opportunity to be happy now, by taking stock of what you already have, because whilst plans for the future are great, happiness can’t exist in the future, it can only exist now.
+And there is nothing wrong with wanting more, there is nothing wrong with stretching yourself to grow and expand, to want more from your life.
+Sometimes it’s good to want more!
+But don’t short change yourself the opportunity to be happy now, by failing to take stock of what you already have.
+Because whilst plans for the future are great, happiness can’t exist in the future, it can only exist now.